 Winning Through Intimidation by Robert Ringer is an all-time classic book.
 Just looking at the title, you might think the book is about intimidating and bullying other people.
 It’s not.
 Quite the contrary.

-My takeaway from the book is the importance of being confident and looking out for your own best interests, while you do business with others.
-Of course, you treat the other people well, too.
+My takeaway from the book is the importance of being confident and looking out for your own best interest, while you do business with others.
+Of course, you treat the other people well.
 You just make sure you don’t get screwed in the process of treating other people well and putting deals together.

 Robert Ringer is very direct in his book.
-No fluff, no hype and no bull shit.
+No fluff, no hype, and no bull shit.
+I love it.
 If you are someone who struggles with confidence issues, you definitely want to order this book and study it.
 Even though it’s been around for nearly 45-years now, the information is still very relevant.

 What I want to do in the paragraphs below is share some of my favorite Robert Ringer quotes from Winning Through Intimidation.
 These are just a few quotes from the book.
 My copy of the book is dog eared and has tons of pages underlined and highlighted.